 In each of the urban locations, two FGDs with refugee rental tenants and two FGDs with host community rental tenants will be conducted per round.
 In each of the semi-urban locations, one FGD with refugee rental tenants and one FGD with host community rental tenants will be conducted per round.
+This will total to 6 FGDs with refugee tenants and 6 FGDs with host communities per round.
 Focus group participants will be engaged via snowballing from household surveys and key informant interviews.